Running Pipelines

 The automatic run retries may stop before the maximum number of retries is reached when any of the following are true.

-- The run queue is full when a run – original or automatic retry – was being submitted.
+• The run queue is full when a run – the original or an automatic retry – was being submitted.